Toupper22/Orch/README.md

 This automatically creates parameter files in `bicep/common/` for each environment, pulling values from `config/settings.json`.
 No manual editing required!

+**Note:** These common infrastructure parameter files can be safely regenerated anytime.
+Integration-specific parameter files should be manually maintained.
+See [Parameter File Management Guide](docs/PARAMETER-FILE-MANAGEMENT.md) for details.

 ### 5. Set Up Azure Service Principal

 Create a service principal with access to all required subscriptions: